When you hear the word “Hawaii”, what are the things that come to your mind?

 - Hilton Hawaiian Village

-You can watch Hula and Tahitian dance performances every night at the new International Market Place, which was renovated in 2016.
+You can watch Hula and Tahitian dance performances every night at the International Market Place, right at the heart of Waikiki.

-The free 30-minute hula show named “O Nā Lani Sunset Stories” takes place in the courtyard located in the middle of the marketplace.
+The free 45-minute hula show named “O Nā Lani Sunset Stories” takes place in the courtyard located in the middle of the marketplace.

 You can sit back on the lawn, or take a glance from the second floor, while taking a quick break from your shopping.